 In the end, there is a difference between blindly following a model and using it judiciously to guide your decisions.
 As investors, cutting through the noise around the “latest and greatest” investment products and identifying an approach that employs sound judgment and thoughtful implementation may increase the probability of having a positive investment experience.

-DFAL does not give financial advice.
+DIL and DFAL as applicable, (each an “Issuing Entity”, as the context requires) do not give financial advice.
 You are responsible for deciding whether an investment is suitable for your personal circumstances, and we recommend that a financial adviser helps you with that decision.
+Please read the ‘Important Information’.

-This document is provided for information purposes and intended for your use only.
+This material is provided for information purposes use only.
 It does not constitute an invitation or offer to subscribe for or purchase any of the products or services mentioned.
 It is the responsibility of any persons wishing to make a purchase to inform themselves of and observe all applicable laws and regulations.
 Any entity responsible for forwarding this material to other parties takes responsibility for ensuring compliance with all financial promotion laws, rules and regulations.
 It is not intended to provide a sufficient basis on which to make an investment decision.
-Information and opinions presented in this material have been obtained or derived from sources believed by DFAL to be reliable, but DFAL makes no representation as to their accuracy or completeness.
-DFAL has reasonable grounds to believe that all factual information herein is true as at the date of this document.
-DFAL accepts no liability for loss arising from the use of this material.
+Information and opinions presented in this material have been obtained or derived from sources believed by the Issuing Entity to be reliable, but the Issuing Entity makes no representation as to their accuracy or completeness.
+The Issuing Entity has reasonable grounds to believe that all factual information herein is true as at the date of this document.
+The Issuing Entity accepts no liability for loss arising from the use of this material.

 Investments involve risks.
 The investment return and principal value of an investment may fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original value.
 Past performance is not a guarantee of future results.
 There is no guarantee strategies will be successful.